We are grateful for the ongoing help and assistance ECSC has received from these organisations and individuals:

 ECSC works closely with Energy4All who provide a range of services to ECSC.
 They were also instrumental to the initial development of the co-op.

 Established in 2002, Energy4All are a non-profit organisation dedicated to helping communities around the UK to own renewable energy schemes.
-Itself owned by the community co-operatives it creates, it has now helped develop over 23 different co-operatives who have 13,250 members and 30MW of generating capacity between them.
+Itself owned by the community co-operatives it creates, it has now helped develop over 33 different co-operatives who have 17,308 members.

 Onsite Generation provide help with the maintenance of our solar panels and are also a valuable source of technical knowledge.